kermitt2/article_dataset_builder/Readme.md

 Optionally:

-- generate thumbnails for article (based on the first page of the PDF)
+- Generate thumbnails for article (based on the first page of the PDF)

-- upload the generated dataset on S3 instead of the local file system
+- Upload the generated dataset on S3 instead of the local file system

-- generate json PDF annotations (with coordinates) for inline reference markers and bibliographical references
+- Generate json PDF annotations (with coordinates) for inline reference markers and bibliographical references (see [here](https://grobid.readthedocs.io/en/latest/Grobid-service/#apireferenceannotations))

 ## Requirements